 Moreover, as you grow your investments, the percentage of cash you hold will become less and less anyway.

-But they key factor, is that you’ll have something that not many people have…
+But the key factor is that you’ll have something that not many people have…and that is flexibility!

 Cash is your hedge.

 Cash is your F-You money.

 You’ll zig when others zag.

 Cash is the Ace up your sleeve!